netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 ## The claiming process of the kickstart script was unsuccessful

-Here we will try to find some corner cases you might bump into.
+Here, we will try to define some edge cases you might encounter when claiming a node.

 ### The kickstart script auto-claimed the Agent but there was no error message displayed

 The kickstart script will install/update your Agent and then try to claim the node to the Cloud (if tokens are provided).
-To complete the second part the Agent must be running.
-In some platforms the Netdata service cannot be enabled by default and you must do it manually.
+To complete the second part, the Agent must be running.
+In some platforms, the Netdata service cannot be enabled by default and you must do it manually, using the following steps:

 1. Check if the Agent is running: